Theft, Loss or Damage of College Computing Equipment

 Repeated Theft, Loss, or Damage

-In the event of repeated instances of computer theft, loss or damage, especially if reasonable precautions have not been appropriately taken, the faculty or staff member will normally be required to pay $500 or a higher amount, up to the cost of the replacement or repair of the computer* and/or may be denied replacement equipment of equal value.
+In the event of repeated instances of computer theft, loss or damage, especially if reasonable precautions have not been appropriately taken, the faculty or staff member may be required to pay $500 or a higher amount, up to the cost of the replacement or repair of the computer and/or may be denied replacement equipment of equal value.
 The individual will be notified of these potential costs by the College as appropriate.

 The Computing Policy Committee can be reached at email@example.com